redis/redis-doc/commands/xgroup.md

 Otherwise the operation is performed and OK is returned.
 There are no hard limits to the number of consumer groups you can associate to a given stream.

-If the specified stream doesn't exist already when creating a group, an `ERR` will return, indicating that the key is required to exist.
-You can add an optional `MKSTREAM` option as the last argument after the ID to create the stream automatically, if it doesn't yet exist.
-Note, this will make it an empty stream, with length 0.
-See the following form:
+If the specified stream doesn't exist when creating a group, an error will be returned.
+You can use the optional `MKSTREAM` subcommand as the last argument after the `ID` to automatically create the stream, if it doesn't exist.
+Note that if the stream is created in this way it will have a length of 0:

     XGROUP CREATE mystream consumer-group-name $ MKSTREAM